Publication Submission Instructions

 Interested in publishing on our blog?

 Any CPHA member that identifies as a student or early career professional is able to submit pieces on a variety of topics that fall under one of five broad categories listed below.
 Work done for academic courses and works in different formats (e.g., videos, infographics) are also accepted.
+See below for plain language strategies and infographic guidelines.
 There is a 600-word limit for English submissions, and a 700-word limit for French submissions.
 Each submission is reviewed by the CPHA Student Editorial Committee prior to publication online.
+We accept submissions on a rolling basis.

 Submit your work for consideration or send your questions by email to the Student Director.